 Julia March, a top NYC facialist, says that so many New Yorkers believe that Cetaphil is healthy, they tend ignore the ingredients completely.
 “Cetyl alcohol, an emollient used in many cosmetics, is essentially a wax,” says March.
 “Propylene glycol is a common humectant (meaning it brings moisture from the air to the skin), but it also enhances product and chemical penetration into the skin and blood stream.
 Sodium lauryl sulfate is a foaming agent, and skin and eye irritant, that disturbs the healthy lipid barrier of the skin, and parabens are a group of preservatives being phased out for potential health risks.”

 Given that there’s actually nothing clean about this cleanser, it’s rather amazing that millions of women think their skin will freak out if they use anything else.
 “It may not irritate skin very much, but it probably won’t help it much either,” says Nicole Yih, Assistant Spa Director at the Mandarin Oriental New York.
 That’s because there’s nothing in Cetaphil that nurtures skin.
 No antioxidants that help fight free radical damage; not a dribble of omega-rich plant seed oils that fortify the skin barrier; and not a drop of skin-calming botanicals.

 A cleanser that you use twice a day should be judged on what it gives your skin.
 Consider this your new cleanser criterion. —Melisse Gelula

 Want to read more articles like this?
-Subscribe to Well+Good and get our top stories delivered to your inbox three times a week.
+Subscribe to Well+Good and get our top stories delivered to your inbox.